Intermarium: 21st century

+In modern use, the Intermarium region comprises a group of geographically contiguous Central and Eastern European countries that share a common historical, social, and cultural identity.
+Many were socialist buffer republics, either Soviet republics or otherwise subordinate to the USSR.
+As a region, they form a land buffer from the Baltic to the Black Sea that could balance future Russian influence in Europe.

 On 12 May 2011, the Visegrád Group countries (The Republic of Poland, the Czech Republic, the Slovak Republic, and Hungary) announced the formation of a Visegrád Battlegroup under Polish command.
 The battlegroup was in place by 2016 as an EU force, not part of the NATO command.
 In addition, starting in 2013, the four countries were to begin joint military exercises under the auspices of the NATO Response Force.
 Some scholars saw this as a first step toward close Central European regional cooperation.

 On 6 August 2015, Polish President Andrzej Duda, in his inaugural address, announced plans to build a regional alliance of Central European states, modeled on the Intermarium concept.
 In 2016 the Three Seas Initiative held an initial summit meeting in Dubrovnik, Croatia.
 The Three Seas Initiative has 13 member states along a north–south axis from the Baltic Sea to the Adriatic Sea and the Black Sea: Estonia, Latvia, Lithuania, Poland, Czechia, Slovakia, Austria, Hungary, Slovenia, Croatia, Romania, Bulgaria, and Greece.

+The term has gained currency in the context of Russia's invasion of Ukraine, as humanitarian and military aid has been offered to Ukraine, increasing its defence resources (GDP).
+Support for Ukraine has also included many countries that have condemned Russia's actions and imposed sanctions, including Estonia, Hungary, Latvia, Lithuania, Poland, Romania, and Slovakia.
+Other assistance includes accelerated and expanded energy projects; communications projects; and various NATO defence projects, including NATO's Enhanced Forward Presence.

+Intermarium Region

+The term "Intermarium Region" refers to close cooperation within the European Union.
+The creation of the Eastern Partnership, the Bucharest Nine, the Visegrád Group, and later the Three Seas Initiative created a regional dialogue on issues affecting the member states.
+The Lublin Triangle was established to strengthen mutual military, cultural, economic, and political cooperation and to support Ukraine's integration into the European Union and NATO.

+The Intermarium region, together with the countries of the European Union, has accelerated energy, communications, and defence projects and will participate in the reconstruction of Ukraine, which has become an official candidate for membership in the European Union.
+This will enable these countries to form a future buffer from the Baltic to the Black Sea, balancing Russian imperial influence in Europe.
+The American geopolitician George Friedman refers to the Intermarium region in his works and speeches.